cory-sulpizi/k_means_classifier/README.md

 Below is a comparison between the default loss_coef and the adjusted loss coefficients as described above:
 <img src="images/example_3.gif?raw=true"/>

 As you can see, the overall accuracy went down, but the accuracies by label became much more equal.
-As you can see in the above animation the decision regions defined for the smaller classes became much large.
-See the decision region of class 2 for example: before adjusting the loss_coef there was only 1 decision region for class 2 and it was fairly small, whereas afterwards there are multiple regions for class 2 and they are much larger.
+As you can see in the above animation the decision regions defined for the smaller classes became much larger.
+The decision region of class 2 exemplifies this: before adjusting the loss_coef there was only 1 decision region for class 2 and it was fairly small, whereas afterwards there are multiple regions for class 2 and they are much larger.
 Similarly, the decision region for class 0 became much smaller.